Temperature and Weather

 A mercury thermometer must be taken inside and kept warm whenever there is a risk of the outside temperature dropping low enough for the mercury to freeze.
 If mercury freezes then as it thaws air bubbles are likely to form in the thin capillary tube of the thermometer.
 The presence of air bubbles would destroy the calibration of the thermometer.

-An alternative to the mercury thermometer is the alcohol thermometer.
-In this case alcohol is just a generic term as the manufacture may use any of a number of clear liquids that they may have available.
-Only some of the alcohol thermometers that manufacturers make actually contain any type of alcohol.
+An alternative to the mercury thermometer is an alcohol thermometer.
+In this case alcohol is just a generic term.
+The actual thermometer may or may not contain alcohol.
+There are a number of clear liquids that the manufacturer may use depending on what they have available in stock.
 The liquid is usually dyed red, but it can be dyed blue or some other colour to make it more visible in the thin capillary tube rising up from the bulb of the thermometer.